Panintelligence/docker-deployments/README.md

 * **The Database** must be case insensitive, i.e. the `my.cnf` file must have `lower_case_table_names = 1`
   * You'll notice this if in the logs the dashboard complains about some tables being missing while the tables are in the database

+# mariadb-sql-injector container
+We have created a mariadb sql injector container to run sql commands inside the database.
+This is useful if you're running on serverless environments and have restricted access to the backend.

 # Getting Help
 Contact support@panintelligence.com with any query or issue.